 The Family Kris Kindle is a money-saver but Sophie White reckons the mental-distress incurred far outweighs any potential economic benefits

-The arguments on the email thread start before the names have even been drawn.
+The arguments on the email thread begin before the names have even been drawn.

 "We're doing another Family Kris Kindle," my cousin's email begins.